cossio/ZygoteStructArrays.jl/README.md

 ## Usage

-Simply `import ZygoteStructArrays` into your code and the adjoint rules will just work.
+Install with `] add ZygoteStructArrays`.
+Then Simply `import ZygoteStructArrays` into your code and the adjoint rules will just work.

 ## Examples